-His public voice is especially needed when the organs of individual states (embassies) never speak with a united voice (were everywhere but operated independently) and official spokespersons are obliged to keep the official line (no ambassador would ever be relieved).
+His public voice is especially needed when the organs of individual states (embassies) never speak with a united voice (were everywhere but operated independently) and official spokespersons are obliged to keep to the official line (no ambassador would ever be relieved).

 - Andrew Grant offers a persuasive alternative reading of the final lines: every “dual citizen” i.e. person of conscience, is an ambassador of the Republic wherever they are, and have a lifelong obligation to the Republic of Conscience (will never be relieved or recalled).
 Though they are many, each must represent the Republic (i.e. public truth) independently.
 Sincere thanks Andrew.

 - frugal: thrifty, cautious; the original Latin suggests worthy, honest;